Who to Notify When Someone Dies

 Direct phone numbers and online forms

-We can send bereavement notification emails on your behalf.
-You are CC'd on every email so replies come straight to you.
+We can send the bereavement notification emails on your behalf.
+You are copied in on every one, so any replies come straight to you.

-After registering a death and using the Tell Us Once service, there is still a long list of organisations to contact.
-Each one has its own process, phone number, and document requirements.
+Once you have registered the death and used Tell Us Once, there is still a long list of organisations to contact.
+Each has its own process, phone number, and paperwork, which is exactly the sort of thing nobody should have to work out from scratch right now.

-We have researched and documented the bereavement process for every major UK bank, building society, energy company, telecoms provider, water company, insurer, and government department.
-Click on any organisation below to see their full notification guide, including what to say when you call.
+So we have done the digging for you, covering every major UK bank, building society, energy company, telecoms provider, water company, insurer, and government department.
+Choose any organisation below to see their full notification guide, including the words to use when you call.

 Banks